PhilippFeO/telescope-filelinks.nvim/README.md

 ```

 #### Options for `make_filelink`
 The function `make_filelink` takes a table as input where you can overwrite the default values.
 This might be useful when you want to use the plugin in additional contexts, for instance for writing `README.md` files, s.
-[Usecase besides in wiki contexts](#usecase-besides-in-wiki-contexts).
+[Usecase besides wiki contexts](#usecase-besides-wiki-contexts).

 # Examples
 ## Configuration